Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 <div id= "Article Basic"></div>
 ## How to set up an Article
 This is one of the most important Chapters of the **inzzii POS manual** because this is where the sales will depend upon.
-Please note that **you can only start adding articles after you have defined you VAT, Groups and Departments**.
+Please note that **you can only start adding articles after you have defined the VAT, Groups and Departments**.

 ## How to add the Basics of an Article